emqx/MQTTX/docs/manual.md

 1. Connection operation

-   By clicking the action bar button at the top, you can quickly disconnect, delete the current connection, import and export of current data, etc.
+   By clicking the action bar button at the top, you can quickly disconnect, delete the current connection, import and export of current data, timed message and bytes statistics etc.

 ![mqttx-connection](../assets/mqttx-connection.png)